 Especially the net has a really fine mesh, even flies and bees can’t get through the net to threaten vegetables.

-The one I bought at 100 yen shop in Japan, it was a kind of 100 yen quality, so big flies could perch my sun-drying veggies (it’s disgusting!).
+The one I bought at a 100 yen shop in Japan, it was a kind of 100 yen quality, so big flies could perch my sun-drying veggies (it’s disgusting!).
 Also sometimes the zipper got the net and didn’t open smooth.
 (It’s frustrating!)

 So I highly recommend buying a fine quality drying net.

-Choose a flat basket made of bamboo or rattan due to good breathability.
+Therefore, when comparing with a natural material basket or stainless steel or plastic cooking tools, choose a flat basket made of bamboo or rattan due to good breathability.

 Next, I’m going to tell you some TIPS when sun-drying vegetables, and if they do not go well, they will get molds so I will introduce how to sun-dry well.